arnab/data-engineering/README.markdown

 ## File format validations
 Although it's mentioned that I can assume the file's columns to always remain in the same order and that all the fields will be present, for the sake of completeness I added validations to my models.
 In doing so, I saw that it was easy enough to make the fields order-independent and thus much more flexible for end-users.
 Technically, it goes beyond the requirements, but I hope that's ok.
 Take a look at the cucumber features for examples of such validations.

+# TODOs
+Like any project, this is work in progress.
+As can be seen in the [Pivotal Tracker backlog](https://www.pivotaltracker.com/projects/507765) here are a few things that can be done:

+## Redirect-After-Post
+Right now the POST of the file renders the view.
+This can confuse users if they try to refresh (as it's a form POST the browser shows a warning).
+We can do a redirect, but to where is an interesting question.
+We'd probably need either a index page for our deals.

+## Huge files
+Right now, everything is done in the HTTP request.
+Meaning the experience will be bad if the file is huge.
+The first step will be using something like pjax/ajax.
+Eventually the file should be processed asynchronously: using something like background-job or resque (or perhaps SQS messages that talk to the processing apps that are running separately).
+But then again, we don't want to prematurely optimize.

+## Code refractor
+Eventually the DataFile model has become kind of big.
+Perhaps we should create a separate DataFileLine class and have that hold one Deal and one Purchase and the DataFile model holing a collection of DataFileLines.
+Just an idea.